Whether you eat 15 minutes or several hours after waking, the quality of food you choose to eat for breakfast is important. Why?

 Be prepared and make breakfast in advance

-Serve with fresh fruit, seeds, and plain yoghurt.
+Serve with seasonal fresh or frozen fruit, seeds, and plain yoghurt.

-Our gluten and added sugar-free granola you can enjoy for breakfast or as a snack, that can be simply sweetened by serving with some fresh fruit.
-Prepare a big batch in advance to enjoy throughout the week.
+Our gluten and added sugar-free granola can be enjoyed for breakfast or as a snack, and simply sweetened by serving with some fresh fruit.

-Make a batch in advance and enjoy a warmed serve before you head out the door.
+From a batch made in advance, take a serving and enjoy re-warmed before you head out the door.

 Start your day well!

-Go on – do your body and brain a favour, and start the day prepared and opt for nutrient-dense, whole and minimally processed foods.
+Go on, do your body and brain a favour.
+To sustain energy and health, start the day prepared and opt for nutrient-dense, whole and minimally processed foods.